 - This will help you to use your hip extension and hip drive to complete the lift.

 - Keep driving your hips forward until you are fully locked out at the knees, hips forward, and glutes squeezed.

 - Lower the weight by pushing your hips back and letting the bar down to the floor.

 A quick tip for making sumo deadlifts more effective for muscle building is squeezing all your muscles when in the locked-out sequence of the lift.
 Also by controlling the weight down taking approximately three seconds for the weight to settle back onto the floor.
 Both tips will activate your muscles more effectively for growth.
 The squeezing portion focuses mainly on quads and glutes, while the lowering phase your hamstrings and spinal erectors.

 The Most Effective Way to Sumo Deadlift for Muscle and Strength by Jeff Nippard

 Final Thoughts on Sumo Deadlifts Benefits

-A good tip for this exercise starts at 50% what you normally pull for conventional.
-This allows you to get used to the sumo pulls technique while also having enough weight to possibly cause the form to break when not executed properly.
-Another would be to do a good warm up first that focuses on your hips, quads, glutes, and groin muscles.
-This is definitely necessary to get the benefits from sumo deadlifts without getting injured.
+A good tip for this exercise starts at 50% what you usually pull for conventional.
+This allows you to get used to the sumo pulls technique while also having enough weight to cause the form to break when not executed properly.
+Another would be to do a good warm-up first that focuses on your hips, quads, glutes, and groin muscles.
+This is necessary to get the benefits from sumo deadlifts without getting injured.